sagarmemane135/remotex/docs/FEATURE_ROADMAP.md

 # 🗺️ Feature Roadmap

-This document tracks features that are **not yet implemented** in OmniHost.
+This document tracks features that are **not yet implemented** in RemoteX.

 ## 📋 Not Yet Implemented